-- a) that every state has sovereignty over the airspace, including the radio spectrum, above its territory; - b) that ECC adopted its Report 093 "Compatibility between GSM equipment on board aircraft and terrestrial networks" and complementary ECC Report 187 "Compatibility study between mobile communication services on board aircraft (MCA) and ground based systems"; - c) that the frequency bands 1710-1785 and 1805-1880 MHz, 1920-1980 MHz and 2110-2170 MHz are allocated to the mobile service on a co-primary basis in the ITU Radio Regulations; - d) that within Europe the frequency bands 1710-1785 and 1805-1880 MHz have been designated for GSM and LTE, the bands 1920-1980 MHz and 2110-2170 MHz for UMTS (among other systems); - e) that a system (i.e. the equipment necessary to establish an MCA pico-cell system onboard an aircraft and to prevent a direct connection of the onboard mobile communications terminals with mobile networks on the ground, "the System") can enable the use of mobile communications terminals onboard an aircraft during flight; - f) that appropriate measures should be taken to ensure that onboard terminals are switched off when the airborne mobile communications system is not in operation and that mobile terminals not controlled by the System (such as those from professional mobile networks) remain switched off during all the phases of the flight; - g) that, provided the power levels and frequency bands used by the System are suitably controlled and that mobile terminals onboard an aircraft in flight are prevented from attempting to register with mobile networks on the ground, and can only register with the onboard System, it is possible to ensure that there is no harmful interference to systems operating outside the aircraft; - h) that the effect of the System can be confined within the aircraft, facilitating the efficient use of spectrum; - that, without prejudice to the minimum height requirements set out in the Annex, administrations may place additional height or geographic restrictions on the operation of the System over their territory, depending on the terrain and related network deployments in a country; - that for the purposes of this Decision the aircraft cabin space is considered to be subject to the control of the country of aircraft registration and the System will only be used within the aircraft; - k) that accordingly responsibility for the authorisation of the spectrum utilised onboard an aircraft by the System will be that of the country of registration of the aircraft, in accordance with that country's authorisation regime; - that the use of the relevant frequencies will be authorised by one administration but those frequencies could also be used within the airspace of other countries; - m) that the installation and use of the System within the aircraft will be subject to regulation, including airworthiness certification, by the relevant aviation authorities and the System cannot be put into operation until it complies with these requirements;
+- a) that every state has sovereignty over the airspace3, including the radio spectrum, above its territory; - b) that ECC adopted its Report 093 "Compatibility between GSM equipment on board aircraft and terrestrial networks" and complementary ECC Report 187 "Compatibility study between mobile communication services on board aircraft (MCA) and ground based systems" as well as CEPT Report 63 in response to the Mandate "To undertake technical studies regarding the possibility of making the usage of the network control unit (NCU) optional on board MCA enabled aircraft"; - c) that the frequency bands 1710-1785 and 1805-1880 MHz, 1920-1980 MHz and 2110-2170 MHz are allocated to the mobile service on a co-primary basis in the ITU Radio Regulations; - d) that within Europe the frequency bands 1710-1785 MHz and 1805-1880 MHz have been designated for GSM, UMTS, LTE and WiMAX, and are only used by GSM and LTE systems at the time of the adoption of this Decision; - e) that within Europe the frequency bands 1920-1980 MHz and 2110-2170 MHz have been designated for Mobile/Fixed Communications networks, and are only used by UMTS at the time of the adoption of this Decision: - f) that a system (i.e. the equipment necessary to establish an MCA pico-cell system onboard an aircraft and to prevent a direct connection of the onboard mobile communications terminals with mobile networks on the ground, "the System") can enable the use of mobile communications terminals onboard an aircraft during flight; - g) that appropriate measures should be taken to ensure that there is no harmful interference from the System to the ground mobile networks.
+In particular CEPT Report 63 concludes that a Network Control Unit (NCU) should be implemented in the frequency bands where UMTS ground networks are in operation unless it is demonstrated that there is sufficient aircraft fuselage attenuation; - h) that existing NCUs operating in frequency bands other than those where UMTS is deployed respect the maximum e.i.r.p. limits set in ECC Reports 93 and 187.
+2.6 GHz NCU operations are no longer necessary under the terms of this Decision and should be deactivated as soon as possible; - that if future technologies related to 5G would involve frequency and time multiplexing access schemes for the transmission and the reception of UE and BS, similarly to GSM and LTE no NCU would be needed when such 5G terrestrial networks operate. - that, provided the power levels and frequency bands used by the System are suitably controlled and that mobile terminals onboard an aircraft in flight are prevented from attempting to register with mobile networks on the ground, and can only register with the onboard System, it is possible to ensure that there is no harmful interference to systems operating outside the aircraft; - that the effect of the System can be confined within the aircraft, facilitating the efficient use of spectrum; - that, without prejudice to the minimum height requirements set out in the Annex, administrations may place additional height or geographic restrictions on the operation of the System over their territory, depending on the terrain and related network deployments in a country;

-&lt;sup>3 This defined as: - the space above a particular national territory, treated as belonging to the government controlling the territory.
+3 This defined as: - the space above a particular national territory, treated as belonging to the government controlling the territory.
 It does not include outer space, which, under the Outer Space Treaty of 1967, is declared to be free and not subject to national appropriation.